 Ryan Schuchard, Manager, Climate and Energy, BSR

 While the internet can provide us with sustainability solutions—such as by making greenhouse-gas management more intelligent—it is also a significant cause of carbon emissions and other impacts.
-As Stanford University researcher Jon Koomey noted at a recent forum hosted by Google, the internet is responsible for nearly 10 percent of U.S. electricity use.

 Data centers contribute a major part of internet companies’ footprints (the other two contributors are end-user equipment and access networks)—representing 1 to 2 percent of total electricity use in the United States.
 As a result, data center sustainability has received a lot of attention in recent months and is a key area of interest among organized activists.

 Today, data center operators are addressing their impacts by making serious investments in energy efficiency, especially in the areas of computing equipment and infrastructure.
 Beyond this, it is critical that internet companies address the source of electricity that powers data centers, which can multiply or undermine climate gains made through efficiency.
 This is because the mix of renewables, natural gas, and coal from a local grid determines the level of climate impact that results from generating a kilowatt-hour of electricity.
 And as data centers expand, operators are building sites in new locations where the electricity grid mix has a higher carbon footprint.

 For that reason, more data center operators rightfully see the sourcing of sustainable, low-carbon electricity as a growing priority, and some leaders have started to take action.
 Facebook has developed a data center siting policy that states a preference for access to clean, renewable energy.
 Salesforce.com plans to encourage its data center energy providers to increase their supply of renewable energy.